Norbert515/flutter_list_drag_and_drop/README.md

 ## Demo
 ![Demo 1](https://github.com/Norbert515/flutter_list_drag_and_drop/blob/master/example/gifs/demo_1_small.gif)

+More gifs coming soon..

 ## Features

 - When dragging an item to the top/ bottom the list scroll accordingly
 - Works with different sized items
 - material like behaviour

+## How to use
+Coming soon..

 ## What's coming next